Kiarra39/Follow-along-project1/README.md

 Cart UI: Created a cart page to display products .
 Fetch Cart Details: Fetched user's cart data from the backend and displayed items dynamically.

+## Milestone 20

+Implemented the UI for the profile route, displaying user details.
+Created a backend route to fetch and provide user data such as profile information and address.